Collagen Supplements for Athletes

 Have you heard of collagen before?
 Are collagen supplements beneficial for athletes?
 Can they help your performance?
 Do they help your recovery from training?
 Advertisements for different collagen supplements have been all over my social media.
 Collagen is a supplement that has gained quite a lot of popularity within the last year or two.

-As a Sports Dietitian, I have personally received a multitude of questions from soccer players asking about collagen.
+As a Sports Dietitian, I have personally received a multitude of questions from athletes asking about collagen.
 Due to this, I wanted to create a blog post on this specific topic.
 Keep reading to educate yourself on what exactly collagen is, its benefits, and how to properly take a collagen supplement.

 What is Collagen?